-The group's operations expose it to a variety of financial risks that include interest rate risk, foreign currency risk, commodity price risk, liquidity risk, credit risk and capital risk.
-The group has in place a risk management programme which seeks to limit the adverse effects on its financial performance where appropriate.
-Further information is given in Note 31 to the financial statements.
+The company's operations expose it to a variety of financial risks that include interest rate risk, foreign currency risk, commodity price risk, liquidity risk, credit risk and capital risk.
+The company has in place a risk management programme which seeks to limit the adverse effects on its financial performance where appropriate.
+Further information is given in Note 28 to the financial statements.
+Financial risk is managed at Group level.